-Mellowpark first came about in 1994 as a sports and leisure park for teens and their families.
-In 1999, the proposal to move the park into an old cable factory won the city contest, ‘Teens Build the New Berlin.’
-The endeavor was a resounding success and the park rapidly gained popularity.
-By 2008, only a few years after its construction, the park was already receiving tens of thousands of visitors a year.
+Mellowpark was established in 1994 as a sports and leisure park for teens and their families.
+In 1999, the proposal to move the park into an old cable factory won a city contest named Teens Build the New Berlin.
+The new location was a resounding success – the park rapidly gained popularity, and by 2008, only a few years after its construction, was already receiving tens of thousands of visitors a year.

-The new park sprawls across more than 60 square kilometers and comprises indoor and outdoor facilities, which include hiking trails, ramps, skating areas, beach volleyball courts, dirt jumps for biking, half pipes, empty concrete pools, a camping area and much more.
-These different attractions are geared towards sports enthusiasts of many ages and experience levels.
-The Youth Welfare Office is the park’s largest benefactor, donating EUR 75,000 each year to its upkeep and development.
+The new park covers more than 60,000 square metres (646,000sq ft) and comprises indoor and outdoor facilities, including hiking trails, ramps, skating areas, beach volleyball courts, dirt jumps for biking, half pipes, empty concrete pools, a camping area and much more, with all the attractions geared towards sports enthusiasts of all ages and experience levels.
+The Youth Welfare Office is the park’s largest benefactor, donating €75,000 (£69,000) each year to its upkeep and development.

 Mellowpark continues to serve as an important public space dedicated to the city’s youth culture.
-It is viewed as a model for integrating urban youths into public spaces across Europe and beyond.
-Plus, it is a major purveyor for the gritty BMX culture on a national scale.
+It is viewed as a model for integrating urban youths into public spaces across Europe and beyond – not to mention a thriving hub for BMX culture on a national scale.

 The park is open daily, and tickets for events can cost as little as €3 (£2.75).